 Water is the single most important nutrient to life as we know it.
 Without water, life cannot exist.
 So enhancing water cycles really is about supporting life.
 Water quality is about building systems that produce clean water for humans and nature.
 This also means that regeneration is about removing substances that pollute waterways and cause eutrophication.

 The silent crisis of our time is loss of biodiversity.
 Increased biodiveristy is a big part of regenerative agrilculture.
 Biodiversity is really about robustness.
 Evolution have resulted in diverse biological life because it is more robust in a changing environment.
 So improving biodiversity is about building systems that can withstand the extreme future to come.

 Through photosynthesis agriculture can sequester and store large amounts of carbon in soil and biomass.
 This can help to dramatically slow down climate change.
 On project drawdowns list of solutions to reverse climate, agroforestry practices rank high.
 The rank of regenerative farming practices are: #9 Silvopasture, #17 Alley Cropping and #28 Food Forests.

 By implementing regenerative practices the farmer can enjoy a range of enterprise benefits.

-Building soil helps to reduce the need for expensive inputs and bulding integrate regenerative systems diversifies the output from the land.
+Building soil helps to reduce the need for expensive inputs and the integration of regenerative practices diversifies the output from the land.
 This makes the system more robust to market fluctuations.
-By implementing Regenerative Agriculture you can reduce input costs and and diversify your outputs to increase overall profits.
+By implementing Regenerative Agriculture you can reduce input costs and diversify your outputs to increase overall profits.

 Healthy soil and watersheds increases the resilience of farming systems which helps to reduce the impact extreme weather like droughts and floods have on your yield.
 Adapt your farm to more extreme climate through Regenerative Agriculture and reduce your risks.